amazon-archives/aws-mobilehub-ember/README.md

 </a>
 </p>

+> You can also manually import from the [Mobile Hub Console](https://console.aws.amazon.com/mobilehub/home) by clicking **Import your project** and then dragging the MobileHub.zip file into the screen.

 Once the import is complete, click on **Hosting and Streaming**, then **Manage Files** copy/note the Amazon S3 > **your-s3-bucket** at the top of the page.
 Fork this repo, then, in the root of your cloned project directory run (replace "your-s3-bucket" with the bucket created by MobileHub)

 * `git clone https://github.com/awslabs/aws-mobilehub-ember`